Yong Jin Park

 "Economics and the history of economic policies are filled with ironies, just like the remark by Joan Robinson.
 Many seemingly fair and egalitarian policies (like what North Korea pursued in the1950's and 60's) fail, while other non-democratic, unfair policies (what South Korea followed) produce somewhat better results in many ways," states Yongjin Park.
 "My goal as an economist from Korea is to understand why some policies with good intentions fail, and try to come up with a well-designed set of policies based on a better understanding of how the economic system works."

-Yongjin Park lives on campus with his wife and young daughter.
+Yongjin Park lives in New London with his wife and two daughters.

 View the Department of Economics website.